Trivivium/devops-2k20/report/REPORT.md

 As the number of requests and users from the simulator increased, we run out of space, thus we missed some data.
 As a quick fix, we did a docker system prune and successfully reclaimed more than 4GBs.
 After rescaling our system, everything worked fine but we should have planned this in advance.
+This could been anticipated with more excessive infrastructure monitoring.

 #### Continuous integration observations
 Due to the continuous integration stage of our pipeline running integration tests